 4. Use your full name for everything positive and professional you are involved with online.
 For example, contributing to forums for your industry or answering questions on Quora or Yahoo Answers.
 (Matt recommends the opposite for anything that would be perceived as dodgy).
 Stay away from catchy nicknames or slogans.

-5. If you control websites, make sure there is good SEO on your profile pages (such as your name in thetag).
-(Contact a company like Space Bolt if you want some help with this.)
+5. If you control websites, make sure there is good SEO on your profile pages (such as your name in the tag).
+And if implementing SEO into your business isn’t something you are too confident in doing on your own, knowing that you can get in touch with a digital marketing agency who may allow you to check out SEO Package Prices, for example, could be worth talking to.
+You don’t have to feel like you need to do this on your own, especially when it comes to potentially grow your business.
 Always be hunting for positive assets that are going to make you look good when your name is searched.

 6. Backlinking is a huge part of SEO.
 The article with more backlinks from other blogs and web sites as well as social media mentions will rank higher.

 7. If you’re a business, ask for reviews from satisfied customers.
-Positive reviews can increase loyalty of existing customers and draw the attention of new ones.
+Positive reviews can increase the loyalty of existing customers and draw the attention of new ones.

 8. Deal with customer complaints quickly and fairly.
 The power of negative reviews is diminished when people see that issues were resolved by the company.